seokju-lee/riekf_python/README.md

 ## How to Run

-To execute the code, simply run the following command:
+To execute the code, simply run the following command (same as the kinematics examples of the reference code):

 ```bash
 git clone https://github.com/seokju-lee/riekf_python.git